 For Waldport, Port Commissioner Joe Smolen has informally gathered visitor origin data as part of preparation for the Port's strategic plan update.
-From a sample of 57 visitors and non-local (South Lincoln County) boat launch pass holders he interviewed in the summer of 2010, 63% were from Oregon.
+From a sample of 57 visitors and non-local (South Lincoln County) boat launch pass holders he interviewed last summer, 63% were from Oregon.
 The Corvallis-Albany area was the metropolitan area with the highest number of visitors.
 A total of eleven states were represented.